Wunnumin Lake First Nation: History

 Wunnumin Lake is called Wanaman-zaaga'igan meaning "Vermillion Lake", in reference to the vermillion-coloured clay about the lake.
 Legend says that Wiisagejaak (the "Crane manidoo") used to hunt for food, found "Big Beaver" that lived on the Pipestone River and chased "Big Beaver" and its baby beaver to this area.
 When Wiisagejaak caught up with "Big Beaver" and its baby beaver, he killed the baby beaver and put it aside in this particular area with foliage; as the baby beaver laid there in this foliage, it bled from its wound.
 The blood from the baby beaver's wound seeped into the ground, staining the clay to this colour.

 Residents of Wunnumin Lake originated from Big Beaver House, Ontario.
 After a large forest fire, the community at Big Beaver House relocated to two separate location, of which one was Wunnumin Lake.
 During 1929–1930 the leaders of Wunnumin Lake First Nation were summoned to Big Trout Lake to participate in the signing of the adhesion to Treaty 9.
 Its current government obtained their Reserve status on March 2, 1976.

 Government

-The current Chief is Sam Mamakwa, and the Deputy Chief is Dean Cromarty.
+The current Chief is Logan Winnepetonga, and the Deputy Chief is Dean Cromarty.
 Lawrence Gliddy, Clarence Anderson, Sheila Angees and Simon Winnepetonga are serving as Band Councillors.
 The next General Election for Chief and Council is in September 2020.
 Wunnumin Lake First Nation is affiliated with Shibogama First Nations Council.

 Wunnumin Lake First Nation has two reserves: a 5855.1 ha Wunnumin 1 Reserve and a 3794.4 ha Wunnumin 2 Reserve.

 The departments and programs offered by Wunnumin Lake First Nation are: